Getting Started with WiFi on Raspberry PI Pico W and MicroPython

 This webserver can answer to serve 3 different pages (URLs).
 The URLs will start always with “http://YourRpiPicoAddress” (where “YourRpiPicoAddress” is your Pico W IP address, mine one for this example will be 192.168.1.43).
 The root URL will show the LED status, while the URLs including “/light/on” or “/light/off” will control the LED, besides showing the same page output and the current LED status.
 Making it simpler, with my IP address:

-We’ll find the URL that the computer is asking for by reading the request content and looking for the related strings.
-Pease note that the request string has been cut for the first 50 chars as moving from LED ON page and LED OFF page it will track the previous page with the “Referer” query and may lead to not correct status:
+We’ll find the URL that the computer is asking for by reading the requested content and looking for the related strings.
+Please note that the request string has been cut for the first 50 chars as moving from the LED ON page and LED OFF page will track the previous page with the “Referer” query and may lead to an incorrect status:

 request = str(request)[0:50] # The [0:50] avoids getting the url directory from referer